 Come and enjoy the action packed Division I sports of Syracuse University!
 After visting the zoo check out some of the great athletic programs Syracuse University has to offer including basketball, football and lacrosse.

 Check out a Syracuse Crunch hockey game!
 The Crunch is a minor league team in the American Hockey League.
 While at the game make sure to visit, Al, the only ice gorilla!

 Enjoy a Syracuse Chiefs baseball game!
-The Chiefs are members in the International League and AAA affiliate of the Toronto Blue Jays.
+The Chiefs are members in the International League and AAA affiliate of the Washington Nationals.
 Their opponets include other AAA teams affiliates including the Pawtucket Red Sox and Scranton/Wilkes Barre Yankees.